Keeping things in sync: derive vs test

 Alternative solution: test

 By “test”, I mean ideally an automated test, but manual tests may also work if they are properly scripted.
-The idea is that you write a test that checks the behaviour or code is synced.
+The idea is that you write a test that checks the behaviour of code is synced.
 Often, it may be that for one (or more) instances that need the behaviour will define it using some constant as above, let’s say the “backend” code.
 Then, for one instance, e.g. the UI, you would hard code “30 days” without using the constant, but have a test that uses the backend constant to build a string, and checks the UI for that string.

 Examples